Southwestern Energy Company (SWN) and the Battle of Fundamentals vs. Technicals

 Jefferies gave a rating of “Buy” to SWN, setting the target price at $11 in the report published on October 19th of the previous year.

-During the last 5 trading sessions, SWN rose by +6.61%, which changed the moving average for the period of 200-days by -14.71% in comparison to the 20-day moving average, which settled at $5.89.
-In addition, Southwestern Energy Company saw 2.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SWN fell by -3.75%, which changed the moving average for the period of 200-days by -22.48% in comparison to the 20-day moving average, which settled at $5.83.
+In addition, Southwestern Energy Company saw -2.05% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for SWN